JustinPelletier/PBS/README.md

 ### Step 1: Rename Files and Modify Variant IDs

 Rename the files and modify the variant IDs to `chr:pos:ref:alt`.
+All output files of this step are located here: `/lustre06/project/6061810/shared/PBS/PAPER_version/all_variants`

 ### Step 2: Extract pQTL from Zhang Paper 2022